Meet changing consumer expectations – Download the whitepaper

-Although metrics, measurement and target setting may seem more linked to service management than design, metrics have an important role to play in achieving the vision of a service.
+Although metrics, measurement and target setting may seem more linked to service management than design, metrics have an important role in achieving a service's vision.
 Service metrics define how a service will be built and how it will work.
 Designed metrics are needed to operationalise a new service.

-Much of the discussion and effort around service measurement is linked to the fine-tuning of an existing operating model.
+Much of the discussion and effort around service measurement is linked to fine-tuning an existing operating model.
 The more glamorous strategic role for service metrics is not often considered.

 Startups or organisations with established business metrics will, at some point, articulate a vision or set a strategic direction.
 Visions and strategies can be communicated in broad terms with bold statements about the future of the service, organisation or indeed the planet.
 However, making a vision a reality needs specifics.